 We hear a lot about how our example impacts other people.
 But what about the flip side?
 What about how their actions impact us?

-Example is a two-way street—it’s a combination of what you can offer, but also how someone else can impact you.
+Example is a two-way street—it’s a combination of what you can offer and how someone else can impact you.
 I realized that I had been so focused on the example I set for Joshi that I overlooked everything God could have taught me through Josh’s strengths.
 It is easy to view the subject of example from a singular standpoint and miss the growth that can come from seeing both perspectives.

 Since coming to that realization, I have tried to apply this way of thinking with those around me at college.
 It has helped me to see their incredible examples.
 I have learned from my peers at God’s college the art of service, how to aim high, the meaning of hard work, the power of positivity and how to sous vide a chuck roast.
 But Josh was the one who taught me to look for those examples in the first place.